 a macro, you can also enter the email addresses of the users

-that you want to always include in the email
+that you want to include in the email notification.

 Creating macros for side conversations

 Anyone (agents or admins) can create a personal macro for side conversations.
 Administrators can also create shared macros for side conversations.
-You cannot create macors for specific channels.
+You cannot create macros for specific channels.

 You may want to use macros to start side conversations to ensure that key information is included automatically when the conversation is started.